marzieh-pakdel/Quera-List/README.md

 # Quera-List
-1st phase of Quera Bootcamp project.
+1st phase of Quera Bootcamp project. /n
-This is the responsive design of Quera list landing page.
-I Used Tailwind CSS in this project.
+This is the responsive design of Quera list landing page. /n I Used Tailwind CSS in this project./n